Yiyang43/Movie-Correlation-Python-Project/README.md

 - country: country of origin

-director: the director
+- director: the director

-genre: main genre of the movie.
+- genre: main genre of the movie.

-gross: revenue of the movie
+- gross: revenue of the movie

-name: name of the movie
+- name: name of the movie

-rating: rating of the movie (R, PG, etc.)
+- rating: rating of the movie (R, PG, etc.)

-released: release date (YYYY-MM-DD)
+- released: release date (YYYY-MM-DD)

-runtime: duration of the movie
+- runtime: duration of the movie

-score: IMDb user rating
+- score: IMDb user rating

-votes: number of user votes
+- votes: number of user votes

-star: main actor/actress
+- star: main actor/actress

-writer: writer of the movie
+- writer: writer of the movie

-year: year of release
+- year: year of release

+The data was scraped from IMDb(https://www.imdb.com/list/ls031674317/) using Python.

 # Analysis Procedure